alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 You don't need a licence to export goods owned by the UK Ministry of Defence (MOD).

-Instead, get an approval letter from the Arms Control and Counter Proliferation Policy (ACP) office in the MOD.
-Email <ECJU-MODTeam@mod.uk> or call 020 7218 9080 for details.
+Instead, get an approval letter from the Export Control Joint Unit in the MOD.
+Email <ECJU-MODTeam@mod.uk> for details.

 ## Goods that don’t usually need a licence